 +61 7 4781 6078 (International)

-November 2013: Michael was invited to speak at the International Conferences on Microreaction Technology (IMRET13) in Budapest (Hungary) in June 2014.
+December 2013: Michael was invited to speak at the Hiroshima International Symposium for Future Science (HISFS) in Hiroshima (Japan) in March 2014.

 since 2009: Associate Professor in Organic Chemistry, James Cook University, Australia

 2004-2009: Lecturer in Organic and Medicinal Chemistry, Dublin City University, Ireland

 1999-2001: Researcher at the Inoue Photochirogenesis Project, ERATO, JST, Japan

 1999: PhD (summa cum laude; Cologne, Germany) with Prof. A. G. Griesbeck

 1995: Dipl.
 Chem.
 (HD; Münster, Germany) with Prof. J. Mattay